About the GSA

 Want to get involved?

 Every graduate student is able to have their voice heard in operations of the GSA.
 Each Vice President has a committee, which is open to any member of the graduate student population at CMU.
-If you want to get involved, email the respective Vice President or you can contact email@example.com.
-You can see the current GSA Executive Committee and GSA Advocates here, and find out who your GSA Department Representative is here.
+If you want to get involved, email the respective Vice President.
+Don't know what you want to do?
+You can either fill out this form and someone will be in touch or you can contact us anytime at email@example.com.

 The GSA Executive Committee